Spain : Safety by CitySpain - safety as a country

 Valencia is truly a safe city and you have nothing to worry about if you’re planning on visiting this city.

-A few normal precaution measures will do the trick in order for your trip to go smoothly.
+A few normal precaution measures will do the trick for your trip to go smoothly.

 Be aware of your surroundings, keep your valuables secure, don’t go into an area that you have a bad feeling about.